-Although on hand to support individual cases and families they also help to deliver aspects of our drugs education by providing medical information about the effect and use of medicines within our society.
+Our school nurse is a recognised, familiar figure in our school.
+Although on hand to support individual cases and families she can also helps to deliver aspects of our drugs education by providing some medical information about the effect and use of medicines within our society.
+We can also access other agencies available locally-i.e. police, drugs awareness groups.